Punjab, India

-The greater Punjab region was annexed by the British East India Company from the Sikh Empire in 1849.
-Following widespread religious violence in 1947, the Punjab Province of British India was divided along religious lines into West Punjab and East Punjab.
-West Punjab became part of a Muslim-majority Pakistan, while East Punjab became part of a Hindu-majority India.
-After the Punjabi Suba movement, Indian Punjab was reorganised on the basis of language on 1 November 1966.
-Haryanvi and Hindi-speaking southern and eastern areas were carved out as Haryana, while Pahari-speaking northern hilly regions were attached to Himachal Pradesh.
-The remaining, mostly Punjabi-speaking areas became the current state of Punjab.
-A separatist insurgency occurred in Punjab during the 1980s.
-At present, the economy of Punjab is the 15th-largest state economy in India with ₹8.02 trillion in gross domestic product and a per capita GDP of ₹264.0000000 thousand, ranking 17th amongst Indian states.
+The larger Punjab region was annexed by the British East India Company from the Sikh Empire in 1849.
+At the time of the independence of India from British rule in 1947, the Punjab province was partitioned along religious lines amidst widespread violence, with the Muslim-majority western portion becoming part of Pakistan and the Hindu- and Sikh-majority east remaining in India, causing a large-scale migration between the two.
+After the Punjabi Suba movement, Indian Punjab was reorganised on the basis of language in 1966, when its Haryanvi- and Hindi-speaking areas were carved out as Haryana, Pahari-speaking regions attached to Himachal Pradesh and the remaining, mostly Punjabi-speaking areas became the current state of Punjab.
+A separatist insurgency occurred in the state during the 1980s.
+At present, the economy of Punjab is the 15th-largest state economy in India with ₹8.02 trillion in gross domestic product and a per capita GDP of ₹264.0000000 thousand, ranking 17th among Indian states.
 Since independence, Punjab is predominantly an agrarian society.
 It is the ninth-highest ranking among Indian states in human development index.
 Punjab has bustling tourism, music, culinary, and film industries.